Maniktherana/godbase/README.md

 ## Compatibility

-Godbase is compatible with the redis-cli.
+Godbase is compatible with existing redis clients.
 You can use the redis-cli to interact with godbase for the supported commands.

 ```
 redis-cli -h localhost -p 6379